CANR Mentoring Policy

 CANR is committed to the professional development and successful advancement of its faculty members.
 Toward that end, steps need to be taken to ensure that faculty reviews are conducted annually at the unit level (to include written assessments given to faculty members) and that faculty members are informed about the measures and indicators that will be used to evaluate their performance.

 In addition, the College believes that effective faculty mentoring is an important component that contributes to successful professional development.
 Effective mentoring involves activities undertaken at the university, college, and unit levels.
-University policy requires that all colleges have a formal and substantive mentoring program for pre-tenure, tenure-stream faculty.
+Mentoring programs in CANR should be available through its units to faculty across all ranks and appointment types, recognizing that mentoring needs differ by career stage (early career, mid-career, and senior faculty).
+Mentoring interactions are intended to be advisory, supportive, and developmental in nature and should remain confidential and not evaluative.

 The goals of department/school mentoring may vary by academic unit, but at a minimum should: